patch105/PossumReinvasion/README.md

 All model outputs are saved in the 'Model output' folder

-All code used to create figures and tables in the paper is presented in the R Markdown documents:
+All code used to create figures and tables in the paper is presented in the R Markdown document:
 "Possum_reinvasion_Otago_Peninsula.html"
-"Possum_reinvasion_Otago_Peninsula.pdf"

 Contact Charlotte Patterson at crpattrsn@gmail.com for queries.